merce-fra/FFS-CoqRK-FP/README.md

 The project is organized as follows:

 - Rstruct.v : this file is part of the CoqApprox library http://tamadi.gforge.inria.fr/CoqApprox/ ;
-- Rstruct_Rpos_compl.v : this file is an adaptation of Rstruct.v for the set R+ of positive real numbers ;
 - Compl.v : complements about bigops, matrices, real numbers ;
 - RungeKutta.v : generic formalization of Runge-Kutta methods, their implementations and the associated expression of local and global rounding errors ;
 - Norms.v : definitions and properties of the infinity vector and matrix norms ;
 - FP_prel.v : rounding error bounds for dot products and matrix products, generic results to build the local error bounds of RK methods ;
 - Error_loc_to_glob.v : main theorem to bound the global error from bounds on the previous local errors ;
 - Instanciations.v : instanciation of the analysis on Euler and RK2 methods.